Loading...

 CSR CRE

-2024 IEEE CSR Workshop on Cyber Resilience and Economics (CRE)
+2025 IEEE CSR Workshop on Cyber Resilience and Economics (CRE)

-The IEEE CSR CRE workshop explores the foundational and applied advances in cyber resiliency strategies, policies, and technologies to shift the balance in favor of the defender, ensure critical processes continue to operate in face of a successful cyber-attack, and identify and quantify the effect economic realities have on the decision processes.
+The CSR CRE workshop explores the foundational and applied advances in cyber resiliency strategies, policies, and technologies to shift the balance in favor of the defender, ensure critical processes continue to operate in face of a successful cyber-attack, and identify and quantify the effect economic realities have on the decision processes.
 At the top level, national and organizational strategies and policies are needed to understand what is to be achieved and the resources to be made available to protect critical resources and infrastructures.
 Strategies and policies must be supported by security and resiliency technologies.
 As a result, in addition to exploring various strategies, the workshop will seek to understand the capabilities, strengths/weaknesses, and benefits of various technologies whether existing or in research.
 This includes the incorporation of new technologies that are not resilience-focused but still have significant impact on a system’s ability to continue to operate in face of attack.
 Such examples include artificial intelligence and machine learning that can be used by defenders and attackers to impact the asymmetric balance.

 The workshop focuses on the parameters needed to accurately quantify asymmetric imbalance from the offensive and defensive perspective; examine technical and non-technical approaches to shifting that balance, including the full range of costs/benefits of each approach; explore and evaluate a range of options for defining and achieving optimality.
-It will bring together a diverse group of experts from multiple fields to advance the above concepts
+It will bring together a diverse group of experts from multiple fields to advance the above concepts.

 Topics of Interest